tpetricek/tomasp.net/source/blog/2019/software-engineering.md

 * Talking about software architecture more generally, I think there are a few patterns that are sufficiently timeless to be worth mentioning - one example might be UNIX pipes, which also exists in the form of function composition in functional languages.
-This gives us the opportunity to show that the same idea can look very differently.
+This gives us the opportunity to show that the same idea can look very different in different contexts.

-Finally, one reference that I have not yet read, but which could be other useful source of material for discussing software architecture in context is [The Architecture of Open Source Applications][aosa] book.
+Finally, one reference that I have not yet read, but which could be an other useful source of material for discussing software architecture in context is [The Architecture of Open Source Applications][aosa] book.

 #### Current hot topics

-I think the core of a software engineering course should cover _fundamental principles_ that do not go out of date and I think the critical historical reflection on different methodologies and architectures achieves that.
+I think the core of a software engineering course should cover _fundamental principles_ that do not go out of date and I think that critical historical reflection on different methodologies and architectures achieves that.
 However, I recognise that we also need to cover some practically useful _hot topics_ and I like teaching some of those myself!
 Fortunately, the _historically situated_ approach to software engineering allows that:

 * The practical topics I cover this year include git, GitHub and continuous integration.
-These are useful practical skills, but in the software engineering module, we should avoid teaching them as cargo cults.
-GitHub and git can teach us interesting things about the social side of software and continuous integration is a response to [changes in the way software is built][ci].
-Even if we end up building software differently in a couple of years, this will still be relevant as a case of response to a particular context.
+These are useful practical skills, but in the software engineering module we should avoid teaching them as cargo cults.
+GitHub and git can teach us interesting things about the social side of software, and continuous integration is a response to [changes in the way software is built][ci].
+Even if we end up building software differently in a couple of years this will still be relevant as a case of response to a particular context.

 ### 2.2 Unchanging principles of Software Engineering